0 result

 If your startup is entering acquisition negotiations, it can be financially prudent to simply wait to see how the acquisition shakes out.

-The major benefit to exercising stock options pre-exit is to take advantage of long-term capital gains.
+The primary potential advantage of exercising stock options before an exit is qualifying for long-term capital gains treatment if exercised shares are held longer than one year..
 If it seems like the company is going to get acquired in under a year, the benefits of long-term capital gains are moot.